childe/ldap-nginx-golang/README.eng.md

         proxy_pass http://backend/;
     }
 the config means all requests would firstly be redirected to /auth-proxy.
-The request will be denied if /auth-proxy return 401 or 403;  request will go on to http://backend/ if /auth-proxy return 2xx; error if /auth-proxy return other code.
+The request will be denied if /auth-proxy return 401 or 403;  request will go on to http://backend/ if /auth-proxy return 2xx; Any other response code returned by the subrequest is considered an error.

 ### ldap